DaveEveritt/ecoconsulting/readme.md

 ## TO DO

-- [ ] decide whether to start again or adapt existing
 - [ ] make mobile-first responsive
 - [ ] create responsive menu
 - [ ] Sort includes: DC.shtml, meta.shtml to use vars